 How do You Roller Skate in Reverse?

 Wondering if it’s possible to skate in reverse?
-Read along for step-by-step instructions for skating backwards.
+Read along for step-by-step instructions for skating backward.

 - Bend your knees ever so slightly.
 Then, push your heels apart to broaden the gap between your legs.
 Like forward strides, the wider you spread your legs apart, the bigger your backward stride will be.

 - Bring your legs back together in yet another “V.” Continue for as long as you like.
 What’s more, try rotating between forward and backward strides.
 Backward skating is a great way to highlight your skating skills, but it can be very exhausting.
 Like any exercise, it takes time to build up your muscle memory and strength.